 A Century of Complexity

 Top-line revenue growth continues to be the primary driver of long-term company performance.
-But an increasingly complex environment makes this growth harder to achieve.
-Uncertainty, change, volatility and complexity are trends with impact that can’t be ignored.
+But an increasingly the complex environment makes this growth harder to achieve and sustain.
+Uncertainty, change, volatility, and complexity are trends with an impact that can’t be ignored.

 Sobering findings!
 But as we look at the sheer volume and speed of change in the world around us, it’s really not at all surprising.
 We’re all feeling pressure and the speed of change.